 Check light and humidity conditions.
 Make sure that sunlight is coming in direct contact with your plant, but not more than it needs.

 Make sure you are not over watering or under watering your plant.
 See the guidelines above for how much water you should be giving your plants.
 Remember: over watering is the most common cause of plant death.

 Almost all houseplants look better with regular grooming.
 Part of houseplant care is maintaining your plants to keep them lush and healthy.
-Dust collects on leaves, so wash them with a gentle shower of room-temperature water or dust them with a soft brush if the plants have hairy leaves.
-This improves the plant’s appearance and keeps the leaf pores unobstructed so that the plant gets more light.
+Dust collects on leaves, so wash them with a gentle shower of room-temperature water or dust them with a soft brush.
+This improves the plant's appearance and keeps the leaf pores unobstructed so that the plant gets more light.

 The main reason for pruning houseplants is to make them look better.
 If one of your plants has a branch that's too long, cut it back to a side shoot or main stem.
 Also remove any dead or diseased leaves and stems to help prevent the problem from spreading.